 This show at the Juneau Arts & Humanities Council gallery speaks to Sarah's first year as a parent, that her time to herself was at night.
 The show was complete with a hook for her daughter's johnny jump up.

-2008 A River Weaves Through Everything
+2008 Thread the River Through

 Sarah conducted a 500 square foot exterior mural for permanent installation on the community gym with Gustavus School.
 Approximately seventy-five K-12 students, teachers and community members participated and all participants had the opportunity to add their designs.
 This project received funding from the Alaska Brewery Company and the Alaska State Council on the Arts.